microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ## Getting started

 After you have installed the extension, follow these steps to edit the templates:
-1. Prepare your own templates or pull templates published by Microsoft and store them in a folder;
-2. Prepare your own data or pull sample data and store them in another folder;
+1. Login to you ACR if you need to pull templates from there.
+2. Get starting templates and put those in a folder.
+See below for instructions to get the templates published by Microsoft.
+3. Get sample data for testing.
+You can also get Microsoft provided sample data by following the instructions below.
-3. Create a new converter workspace by pressing CTRL+W. Select the root template folder and the data folder during the process;
+4. Create a new converter workspace by pressing CTRL+W. Select the root template folder and the data folder during the process.
-4. Select template file and test data file by commands in the context menu;
+5. Select template file and test data file using the context menu.
-5. Convert data by pressing CTRL+R or by the command in the context menu.
-After converting, the extension should open a 3-pane view including data, template and converted FHIR bundle in the panes;
+6. Convert data by pressing CTRL+R or by the command in the context menu.
+After converting, the extension should open a 3-pane view including data, template and converted FHIR bundle in the panes.
-6. Edit template and/or data files and save them.
+7. Edit template and/or data files and save them.
 Press CTRL+R to refresh the output.
-The output pane should get refreshed and highlight the changes in the output;
+The output pane should get refreshed and highlight the changes in the output.
-7. Save and push the changed templates to your private Azure Container Registry.
+8. Save and push the changed templates to your Azure Container Registry in order to use it in $convert-data API in the FHIR Server.

 See relevant service documentation for using the templates in data conversion process: